Aman-mania/EDA_Clustering_DS/README.md

 ## Purpose

-The main objective of this project is to demonstrate proficiency in data science tasks, including data exploration, clustering, and building models, which are part of the assignment requirements for the Data Science Intern position at Zeotap.
+The main objective of this project is to demonstrate proficiency in data science tasks, including data exploration, clustering, and building models, which are most commonly used for data analysis and classification.

 The code files (.ipynb) contains step by step instructions and comments explaining my thought process while performing those tasks.
 It can be used for better understanding of the code and reflect my approach clearly.